Hurryitup/excaliflow/README.md

 - Disallow Kafka edges except `Service → QueueTopic` or `QueueTopic → Service`.
 - Positive integer partitions; positive per‑partition throughput.
 - Simple cycle detection; warns when cycles are present (Kafka cycles disabled by default in v1).
+- Kafka realism: warn when `Service.concurrency` exceeds `QueueTopic.partitions × Service.parallelEfficiency` on `Topic → Service` edges (excess concurrency is likely wasted).
+- Sanity: Probability fields must be 0..1; multipliers and fixed caps must be non-negative.

 ### UI/UX behaviors
 - Drag‑and‑drop add nodes from the left palette.
+- New node placement: newly added nodes are inserted at the current canvas center to match the user’s viewport location.
 - Click to select; delete with Backspace/Delete (nodes and edges).
 - Edge labels are optional (edited in Inspector on edge selection).
 - Auto‑layout uses Dagre with type‑aware node sizes and generous spacing to avoid overlap.
 Two orientations are supported from the top bar: Vertical (TB) and Horizontal (LR).